 I completed my Ph.D. from the Electrical and Computer Engineering (ECE) Department in the College of Engineering at Carnegie Mellon University (CMU), affiliated with the Language Technologies Institute (LTI) in the School of Computer Science, and Carnegie Mellon Silicon Valley (CMU-SV).
 My advisors were Professors Chris Dyer and Ian Lane.
 I have also worked closely with Joy (Ying) Zhang.

-You can find my CV here, and my github page here.
+You can find my CV here, and my personal github page here.

 During my undergraduate days, I conducted research in fiber-optic communications with Prof. Joseph Kahn's Optical Communications Group (2006-2007).
 I also did a summer research internship with the Goldman Sachs Options Research Group in New York (2006).